christopheranderson/azure-demeteorizer/readme.md

     - password: password for your site's [deployment credentials].

 You should now be able to navigate to your site ({sitename}.azurewebsites.net) and see your application deployed now.

+## Why is there a CLI tool for this?

+[Meteor][meteor] is a popular JavaScript App Platform.
+It's something Azure App Service had a lot of requests for on the [Azure feedback site][azure feedback meteor request].
+Azure App Serivce doesn't have explicit support for meteor apps, but it does have support for node applications, which is what meteor is built around.
+[Demeteorizer] is an open source, community supported tool designed to unpackage meteor apps into a regular node app.
+This CLI tool wraps Demeteorizer and makes the steps to deploy to Azure very simple.

 ## Future Plans